ZipCPU/wb2axip/README.md

 (dgisselq (at) yahoo.com).
 Until that time, it must be said that the result is subject to change._

+# Formal Verification

+This particular version of the tools includes an initial attempt at formally proving that the core(s) work.

+# Commercial Applications

+Should you find the GPLv3 license insufficient for your needs, other licenses can be purchased from Gisselquist Technology, LLc.

 # Thanks

 I'd like to thank @wallento for his initial work on a Wishbone to AXI converter (https://github.com/wallento/wb2axi), and his encouragement to improve upon it.
 While this isn't a fork of his work, it takes its motivation from his work.